Monster Hunter Accessibility Report

 Similar Games With More Accessibility Features for Controls

 If you want to play Monster Hunter, but it doesn't offer the Controls accessibility features you require, these similar games extend the Controls accessibility:

-Monster Hunter has 4 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 4 accessibility features for Visual in Monster Hunter which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.